Code-Institute-Submissions/Wild_Thing_Yoga/readme.md

         - The logo will link back to the home page.<br>
         - There will be links to social media on the right.<br>
         - The social media links will change from white to black with a white circular background on hover.<br>
-12. All links to external sources will open in a new tab.<br>
-13. Each page will have a favicon on the browser tab.<br>

  ## Technologies